ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Each time the TRL changes, the Authorization Server performs the following operations for each requester.

 1. The Authorization Server considers the portion of the TRL pertaining to that requester.
 If the TRL portion is not affected by this TRL update, the Authorization Server stops the processing for that requester.
+Otherwise, the Authorization Server moves to step 2.

-2. Otherwise, the Authorization Server creates two sets "trl_patch" of token hashes, i.e., one  "removed" set and one "added" set, as related to this TRL update.
+2. The Authorization Server creates two sets "trl_patch" of token hashes, i.e., one  "removed" set and one "added" set, as related to this TRL update.

 3. The Authorization Server fills the two sets with the token hashes of the removed and added Access Tokens, respectively, from/to the TRL portion considered at step 1.